 Here are our favorite players in the Roku lineup:

 But if you’re using a very old Roku, you may also be using a very old television.
 All new Rokus require an HDMI port, and particularly old TVs may not have one.
-If you aren’t planning on replacing your TV any time soon, you’ll need a converter box ($30 on Bleiden, check price on Amazon) to connect your new Roku to your television.
+If you aren’t planning on replacing your TV any time soon, you’ll need a converter box (check price on Amazon) to connect your new Roku to your television.